Samsung/ONE/tools/onnx-subgraph/Readme.md

 # onnx_autosubgraph
-onnx-subgraph tool provides  model auto partitionioning of onnx model to several sub models by operator, performance and model size limitations, with the order and input / output names of sub models
+onnx-subgraph tool provides  model auto partitionioning of onnx model to several sub models by operator, performance and model size limitations,with the order and input / output names of sub models

 # How to build the onnx-subgraph
 ## OS environment dependence